Jomondi/MongoDB_Project2/README.md

 Using Python, create a MongoDB database connection to a database that resides in the Cloud and also local to your system - Show your python code and the collection structure (JSON format).

-Create two collections with the below schemas and upload data into the collections:
+Create three collections with the below schemas and upload data into the collections:

        a) Hospital:
            hospital_id